 Customs tax is the reason imported commodities are pretty pricey.
 The reason is that exporters pay customs tax before their products can enjoy sales in another country.
 As a result, when exporters pay customs tax, they add the tax to the final sales prices on the imported products, which trickle down to end-users or final consumers.
 Also, countries impose customs taxes and tariffs on imported products to encourage you to patronize more homemade products.

-How indirect taxes work and affect consumers
+How indirect taxes affect consumers

 Typically there are three categories of taxes in the United States: regressive, proportional and progressive taxes, each having its peculiarities.
 Also, these tax categories affect people differently according to their income generation rate.